compbiozurich/UZH-BIO392/course-results/2023/Maeve Lin/lin_maeve_paper_reading_day2.md

 * variants tab: summarized format of the chromosome with its start and end position

 ## 7) What do you think should be improved in progenetix?
+It would be useful to have more general information on the different functions and possibilites for people that do not have a large expertise in the field and want to get an overview.
+An example query with interpretation of the results would be nice.